SKR301/Get-A-Break/README.md

   2. **Snooze** : Snooze for a while. *(for 5 mints)*

-  `You can change the default value by updating the script`
+  `You can change the default value by updating the script` `To make it run on startup, put the file in startup folder`

   ## Screenshots
   ![AlertBox](https://github.com/SKR301/Get-A-Break/blob/main/Screenshot/alertBox.png)